Linear Convergence Rate Analysis of a Class of Exact First-Order Distributed Methods for Weight-Balanced Time-Varying Networks and Uncoordinated Step Sizes: Introduction

-In this paper, we establish R-linear convergence of a class of exact distributed first-order methods under the general setting of time-varying directed weight-balanced networks, without the requirement of network connectedness at each iteration, and time-varying uncoordinated step sizes.
+We now summarize this paper's contributions.
+We establish R-linear convergence of a class of exact distributed first-order methods under the general setting of time-varying directed weight-balanced networks, without the requirement of network connectedness at each iteration, and in the presence of time-varying uncoordinated step sizes.
 While there have been several existing studies of exact distributed methods under general settings, our study implies several new contributions to the literature; these contributions cannot be derived from existing works and are novelties of this paper.

 \begin{itemize} \item We prove that the methods proposed in \cite{dusan}, referred to here (and also in \cite{lessard}) as the unified Extra and the unified DIGing are robust to time-varying directed networks and time-varying uncoordinated step sizes, i.e., they converge R-linearly in this setting.
 Up to now, it is only known that these methods converge under static undirected networks \cite{dusan} or time-varying networks where the network is connected at each iteration \cite{lessard}.
 These methods have been previously considered only for time-invariant coordinated step sizes. \item We prove that the method proposed in \cite{dsg} is robust to time-varying directed networks.
 Before the current paper, the method was only known to converge for static, undirected networks. \item It is shown in \cite{lessard} that the Extra method \cite{extra} may diverge over time-varying networks, even when the network is connected at every iteration.
 On the other hand, as we show here, the unified Extra, a variant of Extra proposed in \cite{dusan}, is robust to time-varying networks.
 Hence, our results reveal that the unified Extra can be considered as a mean to modify Extra and make it robust. \item We provide a thorough numerical study and an analytical study for a special problem structure that demonstrates that the unification strategy in \cite{dusan} and the spectral gradient-like step-size selection strategy in \cite{dsg} exhibit a high degree of robustness to time-varying networks and uncoordinated time-varying step-sizes.
 More precisely, we show that these strategies converge, when working on time-varying networks, for wider step-size ranges than commonly used strategies such as constant coordinated step-sizes and DIGing algorithmic forms.
 In addition, we show by simulation that actually a combination of the unification and the spectral step-size strategies further improves robustness. \end{itemize} Technically, while considering weight-balanced digraphs instead of undirected graphs does not lead to a significant analysis difference, major technical differences here with respect to prior work correspond to the analysis of the unification strategy \cite{dusan} under time varying networks and time-and-node-varying step-sizes and spectral strategies \cite{dsg} under time-varying networks.\\